objectuser/pneumatic.github.io/pneumatic/_sources/overview.txt

 Jobs and Filters
 ================

-Pneumatic "programs" are represented as "jobs".
+Pneumatic "programs" are known as "jobs".
 Jobs read from files, from databases, from services and write to those same things.
 They transform data, join it, filter it, aggregate it and more.

 The reading, writing, transforming, etc. are done in "filters".
 Filters are connected through pipes that carry the data from one filter to the next.
 This `pipes and filters <http://www.eaipatterns.com/PipesAndFilters.html>`_ architecture is widely-known.
 It's conceptually simple, yet quite powerful, and is the fundamental pattern of Pneumatic jobs.